cobbinma/portfolio/src/pages/articles/grappling-a-rust-lambda.md

 That actually solved the issue.
 The build worked and the lambda was deployed correctly 🎉.

-It doesn't seem too bad now that I've written it all down, but this caused me a massive headache at the time.
+Reading this it doesn't seem too bad, but this caused me such a headache at the time I felt it warranted me posting about it.

 ## Solution